santanche/web2learn/frameworks/eslint/README.md

 Installing and a configuring ESLint according to the [Getting Started with ESLint](https://eslint.org/docs/latest/use/getting-started).

-Basic steps to start on Playwright on "Installation".
+Basic steps to start on ESLint on "Installation".

 # Summary of Installation Commands